Dukkah (pronounced doo-kah) is an Egyptian nut, seed, and spice mix used as a topping and dip for meat, fish, and vegetables.

 It's great with pita bread and some tzatziki or sprinkled on some avocado toast.

-Dukkah is such a good all-purpose blend - it can be used as a condiment and topping.
+Dukkah is such an excellent all-purpose blend.
+And a great condiment and topping.

 It’s wonderful on top of dips, spread across roasted veggies, and in salads and soups.
-If you’re wondering how to use dukkah, check out these excellent recipes:
+Check out these delicious ways to use dukkah:

 - Grilled Zucchini with Yogurt and Dukkah